rendered-obsolete/rendered-obsolete.github.io/_drafts/2020/abroad_flights.md

 If you fly into the U.S. frequently and are eligible, take a look at [Global Entry](https://www.cbp.gov/travel/trusted-traveler-programs/global-entry).
 Besides breezing through U.S. immigration, it automatically enrolls you in [TSA PreCheck](https://www.cbp.gov/travel/trusted-traveler-programs/global-entry/tsa-precheck)- which is handy even for domestic travel.

+I used to be a die-hard believer in this, but re-entry has gotten a lot smoother and more automated and PreCheck more crowded over the past few years.

 ## Before Take-Off

 I like to walk around airports.
 I'm not a big duty free shopper or anything.
-I just don't understand the appeal of sitting in waiting area right before a 10+ hour flight.
+I just don't understand the appeal of sitting in the waiting area right before a 10+ hour flight.
 - Buy gifts for friends/family/co-workers/partners.
 - Pick up snacks and a bottle of water (now that you're through security), or fill your own water bottle.
 - Indulge in over-priced, poorly rendered versions of local cuisine